On the feasibility of generalized inverse linear programs: Abstract

 \section{Abstract}

 We investigate the feasibility problem for generalized inverse linear programs.
 Given an LP with affinely parametrized objective function and right-hand side as well as a target set~$Y$, the goal is to decide whether the parameters can be chosen such that there exists an optimal solution that belongs to~$Y$ (optimistic scenario) or such that all optimal solutions belong to~$Y$ (pessimistic scenario).
 We study the complexity of this decision problem and show how it depends on the structure of the set~$Y$, the form of the LP, the adjustable parameters, and the underlying scenario.
-For a target singleton $Y = \{\bar y\}$, we show that the problem is tractable if the given LP is in standard form, but $\npoly$-hard if the LP is given in natural form.
+For a target singleton~$Y = \{\bar y\}$, we show that the problem is tractable if the given LP is in standard form, but $\npoly$-hard if the LP is given in natural form.
 If instead we are given a target basis~$\bar{\mathcal B}$, the problem in standard form becomes $\npoly$-complete in the optimistic case, while remaining tractable in the pessimistic case.
-For partially fixed target solutions, the problem gets almost immediately $\npoly$-hard, but we prove fixed-parameter tractability in the number of non-fixed variables.
+For partially fixed target solutions, the problem gets almost immediately $\npoly$-hard, but for particular cases we prove tractability if the number of free target variables is fixed.
 Moreover, we give a rigorous proof of membership in $\npoly$ for any polyhedral target set, and discuss how this property can be extended to more general target sets using an oracle-based approach.\ However, this is a contradiction to the fact that $(0,0,1)$ is always feasible with objective value $\tfrac 14-n$ and that we consider a yes-instance of~\eqref{p:ilfpo}.
 Now if $\max\{x_i,1-x_i\}\geq \frac 34$, then $\min\{x_i,1-x_i\}\leq \frac 14$, since $x_i\in[0,1]$.
 Moreover,~$x\in X$ implies $c_{j1}+c_{j2}+c_{j3}\geq 1$ for every $j\in[m]$, so that at least one of the $c_{j1},c_{j2},c_{j3}$ must be at least~$\frac 34$.
-In other words, $T$ satisfies the given instance of 3-SAT. \end{proof} The last two results show that the complexity of (\hyperlink{p:ilfp}{InvLFP}) can change from tractable to $\npoly$-hard by fixing a single dimension of the optimization variable~$y$.
+In other words, $T$ satisfies the given instance of 3-SAT.

+\end{proof} The last two results show that the complexity of (\hyperlink{p:ilfp}{InvLFP}) can change from tractable to $\npoly$-hard by fixing a single dimension of the optimization variable~$y$.
 This applies regardless of whether the underlying parametric LP is given in natural or standard form, since both~\eqref{p:one-variable-nat-reduction} and~\eqref{p:one-variable-nat-of-reduction} can be transformed into the other form without compromising the proof.